Use this guide to help you charge faster, understand how Supercharging works, and more! (Sep-2024 Update)

 Audi – Announced switching to NACS in 2025.
 This is the related NACS News Release.

 BMW – Announced switching to NACS.
-BMW Group’s NACS News Release was removed in Sept-2024, so we don’t know if they have reversed course.
+BMW Group’s NACS News Release.

 Fisker – Announced switching to NACS in 2025.
 Fisker’s NACS News Release.